tgragnato/tgragnato/_posts/2024-07-22-WeAreDevelopers.md

 AI content was overwhelming and the content was in most cases light or boring.
 The stocks of AI companies might be a game changer or a bubble.

-<iframe src="https://www.youtube-nocookie.com/embed/BlBiNUCmfuM?si=NOUYM5Bwu668mU7A" width="100%" height="560" title="Day 1 of the WeAreDevelopers World Congress 2024" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.youtube-nocookie.com/embed/BlBiNUCmfuM?si=NOUYM5Bwu668mU7A" width="100%" height="560" title="Day 1 of the WeAreDevelopers World Congress 2024" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" crossorigin="anonymous" frameborder="0" allowfullscreen></iframe>

 ## My Event